pajenterprise/microsoft-qa-docs/microsoft-qa-docs/process/msdn-tn-closure.md

 1. Define the user experience and journey as we close a forum from MSDN and TechNet supported by Microsoft Q&A.
 2. Allow users to close on existing conversations during the transition from MSDN/TechNet forums to Q&A.

-## MSDN/TechNet forum shut down plan
+## MSDN/TechNet forum read-only plan

 "T" = When the MSDN/TechNet forum for a product/service is supported in Q&A.